 Projects of the American Cultural Center

 The American Cultural Center (ACC) jointly operated by Appalachian State University (Appalachian) and Northeastern University (NEU) is one of 19 ACCs in China.
 The Center was started in 2012 with an initial $100,000 grant from the U.S. Department of State.
-Activities have continued with four subsequent $50,000–$75,000 annual grants.
+Activities have continued with four subsequent $50,000–$75,000 annual grants between 2013 and 2018.

-Under the Center’s auspices, Appalachian has sent 19 faculty members to China to share their expertise of American culture, and more than 10 Appalachian faculty members were involved in teaching and hosting NEU faculty visitors.
-One hundred and twenty Appalachian students have participated in ACC-related programs through study abroad, the ACC student leaders program and the Global Understandings course.
-Over 5,000 students, faculty and staff members from six universities in China have attended ACC programs.
-ACC grants have enabled 14 teachers from Northeastern University to visit Appalachian for their professional development and cultural experience.
+Under the Center’s auspices, Appalachian has sent 21 faculty members and 7 librarians to China to share their expertise of American culture, and more than 20 Appalachian faculty members were involved in teaching and hosting NEU faculty visitors as well as creating instructional materials for teachers and students in China.
+One hundred and forty Appalachian students have participated in ACC-related programs through study abroad, the ACC student leaders program and the Global Understandings course.
+Over 9,000 students, faculty and staff members from six universities in China have attended ACC programs.
+ACC grants have enabled 15 teachers from Northeastern University to visit Appalachian for their professional development and cultural experience.